fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 The following high level notes are perhaps useful.

 - Pretrained Model baselines: Where possible, begin explorations using pretrained models.
 This may involve directly using features from a pretrained  model (as seen in the next section) or finetuning the pretrained model using a small amount of labeled data (transfer learning).
 Ofcourse, this approach only works if the target task data distribution is similar to the data used to create the pretrained models.
 - Self supervised baselines: Where large unlabeled data exists, self supervised methods are particularly useful.
-Explore pretext task strategies pertinent to your data in learning an initial set of representations that can then be finetuned using clustering methods [[16]](https://arxiv.org/pdf/1805.00385.pdf) or a small amount of labeled data.
+Explore pretext task strategies pertinent to your data in learning an initial set of representations that can then be finetuned using pseudo labels  [[16]](https://arxiv.org/pdf/1805.00385.pdf) and/or a small amount of labeled data.

+---

 ## Semantic Image Search with Pretrained Neural Network Models in Tensorflow